 As the only UN agency with a specific focus on sustainable urbanization, UN-Habitat has strongly linked its implementation activities with the New Urban Agenda.
-This specialized role is acknowledged at the project level77, as well as at the strategic level.78 The integral relevance of the New Urban Agenda to UN-Habitat's activities resulted in clearer evidence regarding coherence to this global framework emerging more rapidly compared with other global agendas and frameworks.
-However, UN-Habitat's alignment with global frameworks has, in some cases, been somewhat undermined by a hesitancy by some partner organizations to address these frameworks in projects and outcome targets.79
+This specialized role is acknowledged at the project level, as well as at the strategic level.
+The integral relevance of the New Urban Agenda to UN-Habitat's activities resulted in clearer evidence regarding coherence to this global framework emerging more rapidly compared with other global agendas and frameworks.
+However, UN-Habitat's alignment with global frameworks has, in some cases, been somewhat undermined by a hesitancy by some partner organizations to address these frameworks in projects and outcome targets.

-- 78. UN-Habitat.
+- 77. Melikyan, L, 2019, Mid-Term Evaluation Accelerating Climate Action Through the Promotion of Urban Low Emission Development Strategies (Urban-Leds II). - 78.
+UN-Habitat.
 2016, Updated Communication Strategy 2016. - 79.
 OIOS, 2018, Audit of the United Nations Human Settlements Programme in Barcelona.

-^{74.} European Union, 2016, Initial Action Document for the Participatory Slum Upgrading Programme 3.
+74. European Union, 2016, Initial Action Document for the Participatory Slum Upgrading Programme 3.

-^{75.} UN-Habitat, 2016, UN-Habitat and Its Reform - Reform and Relevance Note
+75. UN-Habitat, 2016, UN-Habitat and Its Reform - Reform and Relevance Note.

-^{76.} OIOS, 2018, Audit of the United Nations Human Settlements Programme in Barcelona.
+76. OIOS, 2018, Audit of the United Nations Human Settlements Programme in Barcelona.